bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 ### M1 Macs

 1. Install and open Android Studio
-2. In the top navbar, click on Android Studio > Preferences > Appearance & Behavior (tab) > System Settings > Android SDK
+2. In the top navbar, click on Android Studio > Settings > Appearance & Behavior (tab) > System Settings > Android SDK
 3. In the SDK Platforms tab, ensure the "Show Package Details" checkbox is checked (located in the bottom-right)